Common Misconceptions About Hospice

-Reality: If at any time after entering hospice care your symptoms cannot be managed at home, we will arrange hospital or Residence admission.
+Reality: If at any time after entering hospice care your symptoms cannot be managed at home, we can arrange hospital or admission to Methodist Hospice Residence.

 Reality: Methodist Hospice does offer care to patients in nursing homes through contracts with those nursing homes.
-For more information about whether or not a particular nursing home is contracted for hospice care, call (901) 516-1600.
-Keep in mind, Medicare will not pay for a skilled bed in a nursing home and hospice at the same time.
+For more information about whether a particular nursing home is contracted for hospice care, call 901-516-1600.
+Keep in mind Medicare will not pay for a skilled bed in a nursing home and hospice care at the same time.

-Reality: Because Methodist Hospice coordinates your care with your physician, you may continue to see your own personal doctor.
-In other instances, your physician may arrange for your care to be co-managed with our hospice physicians or may ask one of our hospice physicians to take over your care completely.
+Reality: As Methodist Hospice coordinates your care with your physician, you may continue to see your own personal doctor.
+Your physician may arrange for your care to be co-managed with our hospice physicians or may ask one of our hospice physicians to take over your care completely.
 If your physician asks one of the hospice physicians to become your primary doctor, he/she is still welcome to help with your care at any time.